 At Hammond Law Group, LLC, we structure Colorado Estate Planning around you.
 Aside from general Estate Planning components such as wills, trusts, powers of attorney, health care directives, and GBLT Estate Planning, our firm is especially knowledgeable and experienced in Post Mortem Planning and Elder Law.
 These two components encompass heavy and complex issues such as Probate, trust administration, nursing home planning, and Medicaid planning.
-The legal aspects of these issues have a dramatic effect on the process, which our Estate Planning lawyers in Colorado Springs and Denver can inform and advise you on.
+The legal aspects of these issues have a dramatic effect on the process, which our Colorado Springs Estate Planning lawyers can inform and advise you on.
 If you need assistance planning and preserving your estate, the professionals at Hammond Law Group are here to help you form a customized estate plan that meets your needs.

 Without establishing a proper post mortem plan with your attorney, Estate Planning and distribution becomes the responsibility of the state.
 Even if you aren’t incredibly wealthy, Estate Planning ensures that your loved ones won’t be left empty handed or overextended when you have passed on.
 In the event that a formal Will was not created before the death of a loved one, a Colorado Springs Probate attorney can help deal with the complex and extensive logistics surrounding Probate and Trust Administration.

 The Probate process is almost always a requirement for funds and estates to be distributed properly.
 Especially in the event of conflict amongst the family, contacting a Colorado Springs Probate attorney is the most effective way to ensure that the deceased’s wishes are honored after death.
 The Probate process usually involves document retrievals, court hearings, inventory, claims, and taxes to ensure the unfinished business of the deceased is finalized and accounted for before the Will is honored and trusts are distributed.